WillNilges/willnilges/README.md

 <strong>5th Year Computer Engineering Major at RIT, Linux Fanatic, OpenShift Goblin™, and Shiny Object Enthusiast.</strong>
 </p>

 I work on all kinds of stuff.
-Lately, it has been a mix of CUDA, socket programming, embedded VR technology, computer vision, 2D gaming, and other backend/devops/embedded nonsense.
+Lately, it has been a mix of CUDA, socket programming, embedded VR technology, computer vision, networking, and other backend/devops/embedded nonsense.

 I'd pick just one thing to focus on, but that'd require not getting distracted by shiny objects 🙃